icenfire/gvc-web-app/README.md

 - UPDATE: Partially solved by filtering out the prayer list which only has memberId in the membersDic.
 Still, the problem lies why does the membersDic load slowly when we return to the public page?

 ~~Issue 1.
 Rerouting after signin currently has a problem.
 After success, in the promise, the redux state for auth is not yet updated and therefore made a temporary fix by waiting 1 millisecond.
 See the 'signIn' function in 'authActions.ts'~~ &larr; Solved by checking for authstate and redirecting by conditionally returning redirect on signin page

+- UPDATE: Properly implemented rerouting all in PrivateRouter component

 ## Questions